sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 We use the terms *vertex* and *point* slightly differently in computer graphics compared to other fields.

-A **vertex** is an object, whose *attributes* is its position in space, and we use them to specify the atomic (smallest) geometric primitives that we can draw
+A **vertex** is an object, whose *attributes* is its positiof in space, and we use them to specify the atomic (smallest) geometric primitives that we can draw

 The simplest being a point in space,
 - which is specified by a single vertex